 With this in mind, it’s best to avoid exotic pairs if you are a complete novice.
 Ultimately, if you have a particular pair in mind that you like to trade, make sure the broker supports it before signing up.

-Of course, fees should play a major role in your hunt for the best UK forex brokers.
+Of course, fees should play a major role in your hunt for the popular UK forex brokers.
 After all, fees will eat into your potential trading profits, so you’ll want to keep them to a minimum.

 Taking into account just how complex forex broker fee schedules can be, below we have outlined the most common charges that you need to look out for before signing up.